meker12/commerce-channels.en/help/amazon-channel/amazon-verify-api-key.md

 # Add or verify the Amazon API key

-When accessing [!DNL Amazon Sales Channel], [!DNL Commerce] automatically checks and validates the Amazon API key you have added in your store configuration.
+When accessing Amazon sales channel, [!DNL Commerce] automatically checks and validates the Amazon API key you have added in your store configuration.
 If validated, then you can move on to the next step, [Store Integration](./store-integration.md).

 If the Amazon API key is missing, invalid, or expired, you must update your key.
-A message appears prompting you to get an API key and to add they key to your [!DNL Amazon Sales Channel] configuration.
+A message appears prompting you to get an API key and to add they key to your Amazon sales channel configuration.

 ## Get and add the Amazon API key as prompted

-The API key is validated each time you access your [!DNL Amazon Sales Channel].
+The API key is validated each time you access your Amazon sales channel.

-1. Log into the [!DNL Commerce Admin].
+1. Log into the [!DNL Commerce] Admin.

 1. On the _[!UICONTROL Admin]_ sidebar, go to **[!UICONTROL Marketing]** > _[!UICONTROL Channels]_ > **[!UICONTROL Amazon Sales Channel]**.

-   If it is your first time accessing [!DNL Amazon Sales Channel] or if your API key requires updating, the system prompts you through the process.
+   If it is your first time accessing Amazon sales channel or if your API key requires updating, the system prompts you through the process.

    ![Get and Add the Amazon API Key Prompt](assets/amazon-api-verification-prompt.png)